bridgesense/lampready/README.md

 How to Configure this Script for Your Project
 ---
-The very first time you run the "vagrant up" command, the hostname and "User Defined Settings" will be used to set up Apache, Xdebug, the SSL certificate, mail relay and any databases without further intervention.
+The very first time you run the "bash box up" command, the hostname and "User Defined Settings" will be used to set up Apache, Xdebug, the SSL certificate, mail relay and any databases without further intervention.